Anne Ball – Project Director, Grants to Green; Program Coordinator, Healthy Maine Streets – 207.512-4906

 Amertah Perman - Program Director - 207.626.3113

 Amertah’s background is in interdisciplinary programming, adult learning, and program design, delivery, and evaluation.
 She has over eight years of program design, event coordination, project management, and operations experience.
 Amertah spent six years working within higher education in NY, CA, and, most recently, Maine.
 Her higher education experience focused on adult learners in the continuing education/professional development realm, connecting academic and noncredit programming to community need as well as working within online program design, faculty development, and community outreach.
 Amertah leads MDF’s Next Step Maine Employers’ Initiative and Adult Learner Resources (nextstepmaine.org) and works across MDF programming applying her project management and operations experience to support organizational effectiveness.
 Focused on promoting learning at the participant, staff, program, and organizational levels, she brings a learning lens to the conversation.
 Amertah is a graduate of Medomak Valley High School in Waldoboro, ME and received her BA in Interpersonal Intercultural Communication from SUNY New Paltz and her MA in International Education & Administration from SIT Graduate Institute.

 Amanda Roggio – Program Assistant II/Technology Manager – 207.626.3121

 Amanda re-joined the Foundation in 2003.
-Amanda supports the Maine Downtown Center, Leadership Maine, Policy Leaders Academy, Realize Maine Network, and oversees the website and social media.
+Amanda works with the Realize Maine Network and supports the Maine Downtown Center, Leadership Maine, Policy Leaders Academy, and oversees the website and social media.
 Amanda also designs promotional materials and manages the office's technology.
 Amanda previously worked for the Foundation for a total of three years as an administrative assistant and served in the Maine Army National Guard and the Army.